Last Updated on: 8th November 2023, 09:39 am

-When starting out , even I found myself to be confused over this topic because different pitmasters have different opinions over this and there is no authorized platform for clearing such misunderstandings.
+When starting, I found myself to be confused over When does meat stop absorbing smoke because different pitmasters have different opinions over this and there is no authorized platform for clearing such misunderstandings.

 But over time, I have researched a lot on this topic and experimented with it myself to tear apart the misinformation and know the reality.

 So the black-and-white answer to this question is that meat doesn’t stop absorbing smoke and keeps taking smoke throughout the process.

 Although its quantity and the site where the smoke is deposited can vary over time.